National Disability Insurance Scheme

 - Providing a real-world story of a participant impacted by the changes

 - Write directly to your Local Member of Parliament.
-APodA members can use this letter template and policy brief to assist in their engagement.
+APodA members can use this letter template and policy brief to assist in their engagement (you must be logged in to download the letter template and policy brief).
 The APodA team can provide a briefing if you secure a meeting.

 - Emailing advocacy@podiatry.org.au to get involved.